George Simons | October 19, 2022

 Aside from the standard debt collection methods (phone calls and letters), Zwicker and Associates have a reputation for filing lawsuits in a hurry.
 So if you are dealing with the company, prepare for the possibility of ending up in court.

-Zwicker and Associates have two main challenges for you to deal with, and below, we explore how to overcome those challenges.
+Zwicker and Associates have two main challenges for you to deal with: collection calls/letters and lawsuits.
+Below, we explore how to overcome both of these challenges.

 Despite Zwicker and Associates' high BBB rating, you should still be wary when they contact you.
 Established in 1991, Zwicker & Associates is a reputable debt collection law firm, but that doesn't mean they always play by the rules.
 According to BBB, they have an A+ rating (the highest rating) which doesn't account for the substantial number of negative customer reviews.
 Here are some reviews from real consumers.